facebookarchive/facebook-swift-sdk/README.md

       pod 'FacebookShare'
       ```
     - Run `pod install`
-    - You are all set!
+    - You are all set! (make sure to restart Xcode)

  You may also exclude any of these dependencies, if you do not need the features of those parts of the SDK.